 1.Skiddaw - Dodd

-A great circular walk in the Lake District for the winter the route between Skiddaw and the summit of Dodd.
-Escape your winter hibernation and make your way up the mountains with their gentle inclines - it is a great way to walk off your Christmas dinner!
-The surroundings are stunning with many species of evergreen trees giving shelter in the colder months and is the perfect choice for those who don’t want to wait until Spring.
-Located just 4 miles north of Keswick, it is the ideal walk for your winter break.
+A great circular walk in the Lake District is the route between Skiddaw and the summit of Dodd.
+The surroundings are stunning with many species of evergreen trees giving shelter on a windy day and it's the perfect choice for those who don’t want to wait until summer.
+Located just 4 miles north of Keswick, it is the ideal walk for your Lake District getaway.

 2.Scafell Pike Mountain Corridor Route